What is a Water Birth?

 - Reduced risk of episiotomy and tearing

 - Can facilitate the fetal ejection reflex rather than interfere with it

-- Encouraging a gentler arrival and transition for baby
+- Encourages a gentler arrival and transition for baby

-- By facilitating movement, privacy, and emotional and physical relaxation it can reduce the length of labour by encouraging the release of labour hormones
+- By facilitating movement, privacy, and both emotional and physical relaxation water birthing can reduce the length of labour by encouraging the release of labour hormones

 How will my baby breathe during a water birth?

-When we see a birth out of the water, we often notice baby is quickly breathing and crying.
-However, simply exiting the womb doesn’t trigger breathing.
-Babies are triggered to breath when they feel the change in temperature.
-When a birthing pool is kept at a safe temperature, (between 36 and 38 degrees celsius ~ body temperature) and a baby will continue to receive oxygen via the umbilical cord.
-Once brought swiftly out of the tub, the change in temperature will trigger baby to take her first breath.
+When we observe a birth out of the water, we often notice baby quickly breathes and cries.
+However, simply exiting the womb does not trigger breathing.
+Babies are triggered to breathe when they feel the change in temperature.
+When the birthing pool is kept at a safe temperature, (between 36 and 38 degrees Celsius ~ body temperature) the baby will continue to receive oxygen through the umbilical cord.
+Once brought swiftly out of the tub, the change in temperature will trigger baby to take the first breath.

 The method most commonly used term for baby to be birthed is, "through" the water as opposed to "into" the water.
-In this method the baby is birthed and brought to the surface within one minute after birth.
-Once a mother has birthed her baby, she wants her baby straight in her arms!
+By this method, the baby is birthed and brought to the surface within one minute of birth.
+Once a mother has birthed her baby, she will want her baby in her arms immediately!

 Is there a risk of infection?